-The TSO will contract with a media firm to develop, print, and purchase media and materials to support occupant protection enforcement and social-norms campaigns targeting non-users with a priority emphasis on males age 14 to 34 and rural road users.
+The TSO will contract with a media firm to develop, print, and purchase media and materials to support occupant protection enforcement targeting non-users with a priority emphasis on males age 14 to 34 and rural road users.

-Media campaigns will be conducted as outlined in a media calendar to be developed in advance of the fiscal year.
 Funds will be used to purchase radio, television, billboard, and print ads.
 Alternative media including blogs, social networking websites, email blasts, etc. will also be used.

-North Dakota will use the Click It or Ticket message for enforcement ads and social-norms ads for non-enforcement periods to assure seat belt messages are continually conveyed to the public.
+North Dakota will use the Click It or Ticket message on all enforcement materials.